huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 -> **Note** If alarm_action_enabled is set to true, either alarm_actions or ok_actions cannot be empty.
 If alarm_actions and ok_actions coexist, their corresponding notification_list must be of the **same value**.

+The `resources` block supports:

+* `dimensions` - (Optional, List) Specifies the list of metric dimensions.
+The structure is described below.

 The `metric` block supports:

 * `namespace` - (Required, String, ForceNew) Specifies the namespace in **service.item** format. **service** and **item**